 One of the glaring trademarks of Catholicism is their devotion to Mary.
 Catholics are unashamedly attached to the Mary they have been taught to look to.
 They have also exalted various people to sainthood, who have taught the most extreme things about the Catholic Mary, even placing their trust and hope in her for their salvation.
 Two such men are Alphonsus Liquori (1696-1787) and Louis De Montfort (1673-1716).
-The thousands of titles given to Mary by Catholicism also reflect this and are undeniable proof that Catholicism has elevated her far beyond the place Scripture gives her.
+The thousands of titles given to Mary by Catholicism, even beyong Our Lady of Fatima also reflect this and are undeniable proof that Catholicism has elevated her far beyond the place Scripture gives her.
 Their devotion to Mary is often sincere, but without question grossly misplaced.

 So what exactly is devotion to Mary among Catholics?
 Perhaps the best way to find a quick and accurate answer is to consult the Catholic book, True Devotion To Mary by St. Louis De Montfort, one of the aforementioned men.
 [All emphasis in quotes from that book are mine.]
 In the beginning of his book, various Popes have endorsed and praised it proving its accuracy.
 In fact, Pope John Paul II himself was so greatly influenced by Montfort's book that he took Totus tuus as his personal motto because of it.
 Pope John Paul II said this, when referring to Mary: